Why STEM advocacy?

 - How to address barriers to women’s participation, retention and advancement in STEM (April 2015)

 - How to increase STEM participation, advance leadership and improve economic security of women (May 2017)

-The SCWIST Leadership Team also engages directly with government leaders to advocate for STEM and gender equality:
+Our leadership team has directly engaged with government leaders to advocate for STEM and gender equality:

 - Meeting with SWC Minister Hajdu in January 2016 to discuss how to address systemic challenges for women and girls in STEM